gregphillips03/dsci401/README.md

 + I mostly focused on the AUC, to show how much the model actually got right.

-+ The K-nearest approach didn't work very well.
++ The <b>K-nearest<b> approach didn't work very well.
 The amount underneath the curve was only a bit better than half, which isn't very good

 + Even the confusion matrix is poor, as shown below: